• Skip to primary navigation

 Thinly sliced garlic and mustard seeds in the bottom of a Mason jar.

-Step 3: Place the garlic slivers and mustard seeds in the bottom of the Mason jar.
+Step 3: Place the garlic slivers and mustard seed in the bottom of the Mason jar.

 Carrot sticks packed in a Mason jar on a marble countertop.